 Take your precious jewellery off when:

-Gardening, swimming, showering, bathing and exercising, especially any exercise that includes handling equipment such as lifting weights or gripping poles or aerial hoops (I personally love aerial hoops, so I have first-hand experience with this!).
+Gardening, swimming, showering, bathing and exercising, especially any exercise that includes handling equipment such as lifting weights or gripping poles or aerial hoops (We personally love aerial hoops, so have first-hand experience with this!).
 A humid climate, as well as body products and secreted acids (for example your sweat), can discolour your jewellery.

 It’s best to avoid: